 - RECREATION FACILITY A facility or structure for recreational activities such as but not limited to: swimming pools more than 24 inches deep, tennis, platform tennis or handball courts, and all appurtenances thereto, including fences, walls, screening or lighting. - RECREATIONAL VEHICLE (RV) A vehicle manufactured for or used for temporary living accommodations; to be self-propelled or towed by a motor vehicle, including but not limited to travel trailers, automobile trailers, motor homes, collapsible tent trailers, truck mounted units or van campers but excluding mobile homes. - RESTAURANT Establishments that serve food and beverages to customers only when seated at tables or counters, and where at least 50% of the customer seats are located within an enclosed building.
-Such establishments may include a food take-out service incidental to the primary permitted use but shall not include establishments where customers are served in motor vehicles or served primarily at food take-out counters. - RIGHT-OF-WAY The right recognized by law of a person, group or entity to pass over the land of another, either on foot, in a vehicle or on horseback, or to drive animals across the land of another. - SCHOOL, PRIVATE Any building or group of buildings, the use of which meets the State of Connecticut's requirements for primary, secondary or higher education and which is not operated by the Town or State. - SCHOOL, PUBLIC Any building or group of buildings, the use of which meets the State of Connecticut's requirements for primary, secondary or higher education and which is operated by the Town or State. - SEDIMENT Solid material, either mineral or organic, that is in suspension, is transported, or has been moved from its site of origin by erosion.
+Such establishments may include a food take-out service incidental to the primary permitted use but shall not include establishments where customers are served in motor vehicles or served primarily at food take-out counters. - RETAIL STORES Establishments engaged in the selling or rental of goods or merchandise manufactured by others (usually to the general public for personal use or household consumption, although they may also serve business or institutional clients) and in rendering services incidental to the sale of such goods.
+Such goods shall not include firearms or ammunition. - RETAIL STORES FIREARM/AMMUNITION Establishments engaged in the selling of firearms and/or ammunition and/or associated services incidental to the sale of such goods. - RIGHT-OF-WAY The right recognized by law of a person, group or entity to pass over the land of another, either on foot, in a vehicle or on horseback, or to drive animals across the land of another. - SCHOOL, PRIVATE Any building or group of buildings, the use of which meets the State of Connecticut's requirements for primary, secondary or higher education and which is not operated by the Town or State. - SCHOOL, PUBLIC Any building or group of buildings, the use of which meets the State of Connecticut's requirements for primary, secondary or higher education and which is operated by the Town or State. - SEDIMENT Solid material, either mineral or organic, that is in suspension, is transported, or has been moved from its site of origin by erosion.